Pioneer SX-1050 Receiver Repair And Restoration

 had failed.
 After replacing the diode the speaker relay operated fine.

-I have removed the faceplate on this Pioneer SX-1050 receiver
+I have completed the capacitor and transistor replacements on this Pioneer SX-1050 receiver's equalizer assembly.

-With the assemblies out of the chassis the controls can be
+With the flat amplifier out of the chassis the controls can be

 cleaned properly with deoxit or your favorite cleaner.